V (Unknown Mortal Orchestra album): Singles and music videos

 On 25 June 2021, the single "Weekend Run" was released with an accompanying music video filmed by Amanda Hugenquist and edited by Chloe Hemingway.
 The video depicts bandleader Ruban Nielson performing a variety of daily activities, including playing video games, riding an exercise bicycle, eating meals, and sitting beside a swimming pool while drinking from a bottle of champagne.

 A second single, "That Life", was released on 4 August 2021.
 The single was accompanied by a surrealist music video directed by Lydia Fine and Tony Blahd that features a dancing blue puppet modeled after Ruban Nielson.
 The puppet was created by puppeteer and fabricator Laura Manns, who has worked with The Muppets and Sesame Street.
 As the puppet dances beside a swimming pool, he begins drinking and losing his grip on reality.
 The scene shifts to a desert, where the puppet is abducted by aliens.
-He returns dressed only in his underwear, but resumes his dancing in an restless stupor.
+He returns dressed only in his underwear, but resumes his dancing in a restless stupor.
 The video ends with the puppet left in a daze, drooling and sweating profusely.
 The sense of reality is skewed throughout the video as the camouflaged puppeteers are increasingly made visible.
 Camera shots occasionally zoom out to reveal that each of the puppet's locations are fabricated sets in a studio.

 On 25 October 2022, "I Killed Captain Cook", was released with a press release indicating the song would appear on a forthcoming double album to be released in 2023.
 An accompanying Super 8 music video directed by Ruban Nielson was released alongside the single, featuring his mother hula dancing on the beach at Keaukaha in Hilo, Hawaii.

 The album was officially announced on 2 February 2023, alongside the release of the fourth single "Layla".
 The single was accompanied by a music video directed by the Brazilian directing duo Vira-Lata.
 The video is the first part of a two-part series chronicling the adventures of two young women bonded through a passionate but ephemeral friendship.
 The album's fifth single, "Nadja", was released on 21 February 2023 with another visual directed by Vira-Lata.
 A stark contrast to the euphoric and energetic narrative of the video for "Layla", the sequel video depicts the two young women after they have separated.
 Dark imagery and depictions of isolation are contrasted with radiant colours and scenes of a dance party, mirroring the juxtaposition between the song's music and lyrics.
 The video series ends with the two women standing in shallow water as they reunite in an emotional embrace.

 The album's sixth and final single, "Meshuggah", was released on 13 March 2023.
 On 17 March 2023, a music video directed by Morian Mikhail was released, featuring footage of street racing stitched together with scenes of a young romance.